B i o g r a p h y

 As a chamber and ensemble musician, Christopher appeared as a Park Lane Group Young Artist at London’s QEH Purcell Room, and the Wigmore Hall, and was also a Parkhouse Award finalist in 2013.
 He has worked with the composer Judith Weir towards performances of her solo piano work The Art of Touching the Keyboard and the British premiere of her piece for mixed ensemble, Blue Green Hill.
 Christopher has appeared live as a collaboartive pianist on BBC Radio 3's 'In Tune' and his performance of Haydn's B minor Sonata at the Purcell Room for the Park Lane Group in 2015 has also been broadcast by Radio 3.
 Christopher has also appeared as part of the Royal Greenwich International String Quartet Festival (2013).
 He has also appeared as an orchestral keyboardist with the London Philharmonic Orchestra and City of London Sinfonia in works by Schnittke, Philip Glass (the European Premiere of Icarus at the Edge of Time) and Franz Schreker.
 His repertoire is far-ranging, from the sonatas of Beethoven, through Stockhausen and Carter to the present day.

 In recent years, Christopher has turned towards writing and teaching.
 His articles on Scottish classical music have appeared in editions of iScot magazine, and he was invited to present on classical music inspired by the Scottish Literary Renaissance in Musica Scotica's annual conference 2019.
-For several years he was on the full time staff of the Godolphin School, Wiltshire where he was Head of Instrumental Music; he now holds teaching positions at several institutions, including Junior Trinity, Millfield School, Reigate Grammar School, Salisbury Cathedral School and Graveney School.
+For several years he was on the full time staff of the Godolphin School, Wiltshire as Accompanist and Head of Instrumental Music, and since 2018 has taught peripatetically at Salisbury Cathedral School, Millfield School, Reigate Grammar School and at Junior Trinity (London).
+He is now on the visiting music staff of Dean Close School (Cheltenham), Solihull School (W. Midlands), and the Gloucestershire Academy of Music.

 Born in Scotland in 1986, Christopher Guild studied piano and violin locally before entering St Mary’s Music School, Edinburgh aged 13.
 He took top honours in the Moray Piano Competition 2001 - he remains the youngest winner to this day.
 Christopher entered the Royal College of Music in 2005 as a Foundation Scholar and studied for six years with Andrew Ball, gaining a First Class BMus (Hons), and the MMus and Artist Diploma with Distinction.
 He went on to be the Richard Carne Junior Fellowship in Performance at Trinity Laban Conservatoire of Music and Dance 2012-13.